 - From your clinic dashboard, select "CUSTOM EXERCISES", then "CREATE EXERCISE".

 - Fill out the information on your exercise - the title, description, instructions, and a link to the video if desired.
 We allow Youtube, Vimeo, Google-Drive hosted videos in most formats, or DropBox hosted videos in mp4 format.
 See "Generating Video Links" below for instructions specific to your platform.

 - Once created, your custom exercises will be visible and editable under the same CUSTOM EXERCISES tab in the menu of your dashboard.

-Custom exercises are contained in the VIDEOS library and can be assigned like any other video exercise.
-They are private only to your clinic's users.
+Custom exercises are stored in the VIDEOS library and can be assigned to patients like any other video exercise.
+They are currently private only to your clinic's users.

 Generating Video Links

 We support videos hosted on YouTube, Vimeo, Google Drive, Dropbox, or any other service that provides raw url-access.

 We recommend uploading videos to YouTube in Unlisted mode, which lets you embed your videos in NeuroVisual Trainer without the video be searchable on YouTube, or otherwise appearing on YouTube without the specific link.